Arbaz355/vite_template/README.md

 See the [Architecture Documentation](docs/architecture.md) for more details.

-## API Documentation

-The application uses a centralized API client with hooks for data fetching.
-See the [API Documentation](docs/api.md) for details.

-## Component Documentation
+## Documentation

+- [Architecture Documentation](docs/architecture.md) - Overview of project architecture and design principles
+- [API Documentation](docs/api.md) - Details of the API client and data fetching hooks
-See the [Component Documentation](docs/components.md) for details on key UI components.
+- [Component Documentation](docs/components.md) - Information on key UI components
+- [Template Usage Guide](docs/template-usage.md) - How to use this project as a template
+- [Migration Guide](docs/migration-guide.md) - Guidelines for upgrading the project in the future

 ## License